CreativeAcer/ngx-image-display/README.md

 imageminwidth | 300px | This is the minimum resolution for an image, if the containing div is 700px 2 images can be shown, if it's 500px only one image will be show ( next to each other). zoomonhover | false | This will enable or disable the hover effect when the mouse hovers over an image. zoomlevel | 'small' | This will set the amount of zoom that will occur if the zoomonhover is set to true.
-Possible settings: 'small' - 'medium' - 'large' containerwidth | *none* | Set the width for the image display container. containerheight | *none* | Set the height for the image display container.
+Possible settings: 'small' - 'medium' - 'large' containerwidth | 100% | Set the width for the image display container. containerheight | 100% | Set the height for the image display container.

 ## Available output